-In addition to your floats, you'll need ropes if your group wants to tie together.
-You'll need a car-powered air pump (there are no outlets at the beaches), coolers with food and drinks, sunscreen, hats, sunglasses, water shoes, lifejackets, car keys, driver’s licenses, cell phones, a garbage bag, and other necessities.
+In addition to your floats, you'll need a hand- or car-powered air pump or you may be able to use a seasonal inflation pump installed at Steelhead Beach in 2021.
+You'll also want to bring a cooler with food and drinks, sunscreen, hats, sunglasses, water shoes, life jackets, car keys, driver’s licenses, cell phones, a dry bag, a garbage bag and other necessities.

 Respect the areas you pass.
-Pack up your trash and recyclables.
-If you carried in a full water bottle, there is no reason you shouldn’t carry out an empty one.
 Don't trespass.
-Keep noise to a reasonable level.
+Keep the noise down.
 Residents and other visitors will appreciate your efforts.